Names of ships, aircraft and other vehicles follow a set style. Using the correct style helps people identify the names of vehicles in text.

 Don’t italicise the definite article (the word ‘the’) before the vehicle’s name unless it is part of the name.

-the Ghan had a marvellous view of flooded central Australia.
-[The definite article is not part of the train’s name.]
+The Indian Pacifichad a marvellous view of the Nullarbor Plain.
+[The definite article is part of the train’s name.]

 Don’t put the abbreviated parts of a ship’s name in italics.